agiacalone/cecs-378-reading-intro_to_compsec/README.md

     2. Rewrite the code to avoid the flaw
     (Hint: Consider the design principle of fail-safe defaults).

-### Deliverables
+## Deliverables
-Commit the answers to the questions in a readable file to your git repository by the due date and time indicated with your repository.
-Approved file submission formats are: .txt, .md, .pdf. .html (renderable) or anything that is web-readable on Github.
+Commit the answers to the questions in a readable file to your git repository by the due date and time indicated with your repository on GitHub Classroom.
+The only approved file submission format is Markdown.
 Other formats will only be accepted with explicit approval.

+### Please note:

+* Your writeup file *must* be done in [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format and must be included in the repository as a separate file.
+View the file [`README.md`](README.md?plain=1) for an example of Markdown.
+* Any included images or screenshots should be done in `*.jpg`, `*.png`, or `*.gif` formats, and be included individually as files in your repository (i.e. no binary ‘document’ with the images pasted inside).
+* Screenshots *may* be linked in your Markdown file writeup if you wish to do so.